 Barth has been a Professional Tennis Registry (PTR) member for over twenty-five years.
 He was honored PTR Pro of the Year in 1990 and was selected as a PTR International Master Pro in 2007.
 He currently is serving on the PTR Board as the Treasurer.

 Head Tennis Professional | West Beach Tennis Club

 Head Tennis Professional Roy Barth Tennis Center

-Langdon is from Charleston, S.C., where he became one of the top juniors in Charleston and South Carolina.
-He was ranked as high as 5th in the Boy’s 18’s singles and No. 1 in the 21 and under singles in South Carolina.
+Langdon is from Charleston, S.C. where he became one of the top juniors in Charleston and South Carolina.
+He was ranked as high as #5 in Boy’s 18’s singles and #1 in the 21-and-under singles in South Carolina.
 He won the City of Charleston Men’s Singles Open title twice and competed in his collegiate career at Furman University where he played #3 singles and #2 doubles.
-Furman won the Southern Conference team title twice during Langdon’s collegiate career.
+Forman won the Southern Conference team title twice during Langdon’s collegiate career.
 He was a three-time all-Southern Conference player at Furman.
-Also, Langdon teamed with Roy Barth to win the 50’s doubles title at the 2009 Southern Senior Closed Clay Court Championship.
-Langdon has been a teaching pro at Kiawah for seven years.
+He teamed with Roy Barth to win the 50’s doubles title at the 2009 Southern Senior Closed Clay Court Championship and was a member of the winning 2016 South Carolina Senior Cup team.
+Langdon has been at Kiawah Island Golf Resort since 2006.